vishaldhole173/pro-stream-documentation/User/VisionStream/Admin/Platform/platform.md

 # Platform
 Platform view provides the user with a comprehensive overview of costs and activity.
 ### Overview
+Platform statistics help you assess usage patterns and help you understand the extent to which you are utilizing each service.
 ####
 * Platform Charges (USD)
   - Provides charges for platform services, including: